Dormer Loft Conversion Cost

 The Cost of a Dormer Loft Conversion With a Bathroom

 If you’re planning to add a bathroom or en suite in your loft conversion, then you will need to make sure that you have a plan in place before you start.
-You will also need to consider your budget, as additional plumbing costs and furnishings will increase the cost of your dormer loft conversion.

 The first steps in building a bathroom dormer extension will involve installing the plumbing (£700) and soil pipes (£1,000).
 It may be possible to extend the plumbing, as long as the bathroom is located in proximity to the existing waste and supply pipes.
-You may have to extra to move the pipes, which could add up to around £2,500 depending on how far it needs to be move.
+You may have to do extra to move the pipes, which could add up to around £2,500 depending on how far it needs to be moved.

 loft bathroom conversion